ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ### platform.getPendingValidators

 List the validators in the pending validator set of the specified Subnet.
 Each validator is not currently validating the Subnet but will in the future.

-#### **Signature**
+**Signature:**

 ```sh
 platform.getPendingValidators({